snowflakedb/snowflake-cli/tests_integration/test_data/projects/napp_init_v2/app/README.md

 # README

-This directory contains an extremely simple application that is used for integration testing SnowCLI.
+This is the v2 version of the napp_init_v1 project